sjbrownrigg/discogstagger/README.md

 For detailed configuration options, take a look in the conf/default.conf file, there you will be able to see default values as well as a short explanation for each config option.

+## Why this version?

+I have the ambition of setting this script running as a cron job, so that it proccesses any new releases that are dropped into a folder.
+I have used other tagging tools in the past, mp3tag being my favourite, but they all still require a lot of manual input.

+I am used to the powerful string formatting functions available to FooBar2000 and mp3tag, and wanted to bring them to an automated script.
+See http://wiki.hydrogenaud.io/index.php?title=Foobar2000:Title_Formatting_Reference

+I also have a large collection of music in cue files, so I wanted to automate their processing too.

+With this version I am developing:

+  * string formatting functions
+  * cue file processing
+  * searching discogs for release data

 ## Develop on discogstagger